Rhode Island Recording Laws: Consent Rules and Penalties

 - You have consent from at least one party (which can be yourself)

-- The recording is not for criminal or tortious purposes
+- The recording is not for criminal, tortious, or injurious purposes

-Even with one-party consent, Rhode Island’s statute explicitly prohibits recording that is done for the purpose of committing any criminal or tortious act.
+Even with one-party consent, Rhode Island's statute explicitly prohibits recording done for the purpose of committing any criminal or tortious act, or any other injurious act.
 This means you cannot record:

 - For purposes of blackmail or extortion